-We had net losses of RMB2,801 million in 2018 and had net income of RMB11,890 million and RMB49,337 million (US\$7,561 million) in 2019 and 2020, respectively.
-We had an accumulated deficit of RMB24,038 million and RMB11,913 million, and retained earnings of RMB37,418 million (US\$5,735 million) as of December 31, 2018, 2019 and 2020, respectively.
+We had net income of RMB11,890 million, net income of RMB49,337 million and net loss of RMB4,467 million (US\$701 million) in 2019, 2020 and 2021, respectively.
+We had an accumulated deficit of RMB11,913 million, retained earnings of RMB37,418 million and retained earnings of RMB33,805 million (US\$5,305 million) as of December 31, 2019, 2020 and 2021, respectively.

-We cannot assure you that we will be able to continue to generate net profits in the future.
+We cannot assure you that we will be able to generate net income in the future.
 Our ability to achieve and maintain profitability depends in large part on our ability to increase our gross margin by obtaining more favorable terms from our suppliers as our business further grows in scale, managing our product mix, expanding our online marketplace and offering value-added services with higher margins.
 Accordingly, we intend to continue to invest for the foreseeable future in our technology platform and fulfillment infrastructure to support an even larger selection of products and to offer additional value-added services.
 As a result of the foregoing, we may not be able to maintain our profitability in the future.